< Back

 Objectives:

-It has been recommended for certain pelvic fractures, that horses for the first month of conservative management are placed in a sling to prevent recumbency and damage to the ilial artery.
-The aim of this case series is to describe complications that arise when managing horseswith pelvic fractures in a sling and to evaluate the outcomes.
+For certain pelvic fractures, horses can be placed in a sling for the first month of conservative management to prevent recumbency and damage to the ilial artery.
+The aim of this case series is to describe complications that arise when managing horses with pelvic fractures in a sling and to evaluate the outcomes.

 Methods:

-Clinic records were reviewed from January 2016 until May 2024, for horses that were diagnosed with pelvic fractures that were maintained in a sling.
-Five horses were found to fit the selection criteria (n=5).
-Four out of five horses sustained their injury from a fall in the stable yard and one horse had an incident with a train.
+Clinic records were reviewed from January 2016 until May 2024 for horses diagnosed with pelvic fractures that were maintained in a sling.
+Five horses were found to fit the selection criteria, of which four sustained their injury during a fall in the stable yard and one had an incident with a train.
 Ages ranged from 18 months to 21 years.
 One stallion, three mares and one gelding were included.
-Clinical and diagnostic imaging records were obtained
+Clinical and diagnostic imaging records were obtained.

 Results: